andepraveenofficial/TargetInterview/03 Theory/01 Client/05 React JS/ReactJS.md

    - Redirect

 ##### BrowserRouter
- To add routing wrapping all the components with BrowserRouter.
+ To add routing wrapping all the components with `BrowserRouter`.

 ##### Switch
- The Switch Component will only render's the first route that matches the path.
+ The `Switch` Component will only render's the first route that matches the path.
 If no path matches, it renders the NotFound component.

  ##### Route
- * The Route Component renders specific UI component when path matches current URL.
+ * The `Route` Component renders specific UI component when path matches current URL.
  * exact keyword renders the route if path matches exactly the current url.

 ##### Link
-The Link Component creates hyperlinks that allows to navigate around in application.
+The `Link` Component creates hyperlinks that allows to navigate around in application.
 The `to` prop specifies absolute path.

 ##### Redirect
-Redirect Component is used to redirect to another path
+Redirect Component is used to redirect to another path.

 ##### withRouter
 To provide __Routing default properties__ prop to other components, we can wrap it with the withRouter function while exporting it.